wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/combine_node.md

 Maximum number of possible combinations.
-Since the number of possible combinations can grow very rapidly you can set a maximum number of combinations allowed.
+Since the number of possible combinations can grow very rapidly a maximum number of allowed combinations can be set.
-If the max is crossed, an error is logged and the combinations are not calculated.
+If the maximum number is exceeded, an error is logged and the combinations are not calculated.
 Default: 10,000